Omar Torrijos: Personal life

 Omar Torrijos has been generally regarded as a personable man though varying accounts appear contradictory.
 He married Raquel Pauzner in 1954 and had three children.
 Having spent most of his time with campesinos during the weekends, he had little time to spare for his children.
 He had three primary residences: a beach house at Farallón, a house at Coclesito, and a house on Fiftieth Street in Panama City, the last of which his family lived a few blocks from.
 According to first-hand accounts by Torrijos's friend and guest, Graham Greene, Torrijos had a mistress who was studying sociology in the U.S.

 Torrijos has been described as a heavy drinker who enjoyed Havana cigars and beautiful women.
-During a meeting with Ambassador Brandon Grove in December 1969, Torrijos challenged him to a game of pinball and later said, “I’m not an intellectual but a man of horse sense, like a farmer”.
+During a meeting with American Ambassador Brandon Grove in December 1969, Torrijos challenged him to a game of pinball and later said, “I’m not an intellectual but a man of horse sense, like a farmer”.
 Torrijos relished in the opinions others had of his colleagues and acquaintances especially if they coincided with his own.
 He has been described as humble and respectful as he listened to the plights of middle and lower-class people.